fsat/conductr-doc/src/main/play-doc/operation/Install.md

 #### Preparing HAProxy config

 Setup basic HAProxy configuration for the Docker based HAProxy.
-Ensure the `conductr-agent` user which runs the ConductR-HAProxy has ownership to the HAProxy config file.
+Ensure that the `conductr-agent` user which runs the ConductR-HAProxy has ownership to the HAProxy config file.

 ```bash
 [172.17.0.1]$ sudo mkdir /etc/haproxy